mucolon/blood-smear/README.md

 Code Methodology
 --------------------------------
 ### Overview
 A configuration file is used to declare all the used GPIO pins.
-A stepper motor class library allows for easy setup and actuation for any number of stepper motors.
+Stepper and Servo motor class libraries allows for easy setup and actuation for any number of stepper and servo motors.
 A GPIO input class library sets up and reads pins.
 A user-interface class library deals with possible user inputs.
 Finally, a main script is used to command all of the different motors for the automated smearing process.

 ### File Descriptions
 The `config.py` file list all the GPIO pins being used for the blood smearing device.

 The `stepper.py` file declares a class with functions to actuate any stepper motor.

+The `servo.py` file declares a class with functions to actuate any servo motor.

 The `input_io.py` file declares a class with functions to setup up pins as inputs.

 The `ui.py` file declares a class with functions to handle all user-friendly interface.

+The `test_inputs.py` file reads binary data from inductive sensors.

-The `test_inputs.py` file tests if the `input_io.py` library is working correctly.
+The `test_inputs1.py` file tests if the `read2` function in `input_io.py` is working.

+The `test_inputs2.py` file tests if sensor interrupts are working.

+The `test_servo.py` file tests a servo motor's duty cycle range.

+The `test_servo1.py` file tests a servo motor's rotation by angle inputs.

 The `test_slide.py` file tests different motor parameters with a user-friendly interface for the linear guide's smearing process.

-The `basic_smear.py` file commands the linear guide for a Proof of Concept presentation.
+The `basic_smear.py` file commands all the motors in the assembly for making a quality smear.

 References